marcotoronto/rdm-test/content/01_file_naming.md

   - Define acronyms, abbreviations, and codes

-## 3. Plays Well With Default Ordering
+## *Principle 3*{: .circle .circle-yellow} Plays Well With Default Ordering

-The names should start with the element that is used to order the files and keep versions at the end.
+*Goal*: The names should start with the element that is used to order the files and keep versions at the end.

 - Decide the beginning of the file name according to how you want to sort and search for your files
   - When using a sequential numbering system, use **leading zeros** to make sure files sort in sequential order. e.g. 001, 002, 010, 011 ....100,101 ...